OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Related Work

-OODIDA emerged from \texttt{ffl-erl}, a framework for federated learning in a functional programming language~\cite{ulm2019b}.
+OODIDA emerged from \texttt{ffl-erl}, a framework for federated learning in Erlang~\cite{ulm2019b}.
 The main conclusion of that project was the general feasibility of using Erlang/OTP for large-scale task distribution.
 However, it also confirmed that it is not prudent to rely entirely on Erlang/OTP as the performance for numerical computations may not be favorable.
-In addition, there are practical limitations, such as the limited number of skilled Erlang/OTP programmers on the labor market or the fact that extensive machine learning libraries exist in other programming languages, such as the Python libraries scikit-learn~\cite{pedregosa2011scikit} and Keras~\cite{chollet2015keras}.
-Both aspects, but in particular the latter one, point to the importance of focusing on interoperability and the resulting benefits due to making the user front-end as well as the client back-end of OODIDA language-agnostic.
+In addition, there are practical limitations, such as the limited number of skilled Erlang/OTP programmers on the labor market or the fact that extensive machine learning libraries exist for other programming languages, such as the Python libraries scikit-learn~\cite{pedregosa2011scikit} and Keras~\cite{chollet2015keras}.
+Both aspects, but especially the latter one, point to the importance of interoperability and the benefits of providing a language-independent JSON interface for external applications.
+We furthermore have used OODIDA, or derivatives of it, for research in machine learning.
+This includes a performance evaluation of our own implementations of various federated learning algorithms~\cite{nilsson2018performance} as well as ongoing work on federated learning of neural decision forests~\cite{sjoberg2019federated}.